devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure XXX: Wisgen WidgetTree Favorites [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 ## Provider Package
 The Provider Package [[@rousseletProviderFlutterPackage2018]](https://pub.dev/packages/provider) is an open source package for Flutter developed by Remi Rousselet in 2018.
-It has since then been endorsed by the Flutter Team on multiple achsions [@hracekPragmaticStateManagement2019; @sullivanPragmaticStateManagement2019] and they are now devolving it in cooperation.
+It has since then been endorsed by the Flutter Team on multiple occasions [@hracekPragmaticStateManagement2019; @sullivanPragmaticStateManagement2019] and they are now devolving it in cooperation.
 The package is basically a prettier interface to interact with Inherited Widgets [[@flutterdevteamInheritedWidgetClass2018]](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) and expose state from a Widget at the top of the tree to a Widget at the bottom.

 As a quick reminder: Data in Flutter always flows **downwards**.
 If you want to access data from multiple locations withing your widget tree, you have to place it at one of there common ancestors so they can both access it through their build contexts.
 This practice is called _lifting state up_ and it a common practice within declarative frameworks [[@eganKeepItSimple2018]](https://www.youtube.com/watch?v=zKXz3pUkw9A).